-VAT is chargeable on the sale of second-hand goods, unless the items are exempt from VAT or are 'motor cars', as defined.
-Exports of secondhand goods also qualify for zerorating.
+VAT is chargeable on the sale of secondhand goods, unless the items are exempt from VAT.
+Exports of secondhand goods also qualify for zero-rating.

-Tourist services such as tourist guiding, game driving, water safaris, animal or bird watching, park fees, tourist charter services and ground transport are exempt for VAT purposes.
+Tourist services such as tourist guiding, game driving, water safaris, animal or bird watching, park fees, tourist charter services and ground transport are exempt from VAT.
 However, this does not include the provision of food and accommodation.

 No VAT is chargeable and no input tax is deductible on transactions that qualify as the transfer of a going concern.
-The Commissioner must be notified of such a transfer within 30 days of the transfer taking place.